Sunset High School reconstruction to begin next summer

 Prior to construction, a traffic control plan will be developed in accordance with the city’s traffic control guidelines.
 The traffic control plan will address construction traffic at the intersection of Requeza Street and Westlake Street, and the intersection of Requeza Street and Nardo Road.

 The project will be funded by the district’s fourth Prop AA bond draw.
-This bond series of a little over $25 million will fund projects over the next three years including modernization of culinary art classroom of La Costa Canyon High School, design for modernization of student support services and classrooms at San Dieguito and new classrooms at Oak Crest Middle School.
+This bond series of a little over $25 million will fund projects over the next three years, including modernization of the culinary art classroom at La Costa Canyon High School, design for modernization of student support services and classrooms at San Dieguito Academy, and new classrooms at Oak Crest Middle School.

 As of December 2017, the district has issued $339 million in general obligation bonds and has expended $257,559,649.
 The final Prop AA draw will be in 2022.